risckaust/risc-documentations/docs/source/2-pick-drop-demo.rst

 Autonomous mission (Drone 2)
 ======

 - Run the following command on the onboard computer.
-Double check the addresses for arduino, FCU, Ground Contorl Station, and name of the Rigid Body from Mocap system.
+That will start the autonomous mission with takeoff action to 1m height.
+Double check the addresses for arduino, FCU, Ground Control Station, and name of the Rigid Body from Mocap system.

 .. code-block:: bash